 7.1 The NCB witnessing testing or by delegation a qualified LTR performing work at a CTF and the CBTL performing testing shall have QMS procedures covering all aspects of working off-site and shall organize periodic auditing of its own off-site operations.

-7.2 The CTF shall comply with the applicable clauses of ISO/IEC 17025 (see OD-2048-F2 and OD-2048-F3) and provisions specified in clause 2 of this OD.
+7.2 The CTF shall comply with the applicable clauses of ISO/IEC 17025 (see OD-2048-F2, OD-2048-F2-2, OD-2048-F3 and OD-2048-F3-2) and provisions specified in clause 2 of this OD.

 7.3 Records of On-going visits: The NCB shall keep the records of On-going visits to the CTFs.